OpenEvalProject/evals/manuscripts/elife-37683/v1/manuscript.md

 Neurons were classified as being orientation-tuned or non-tuned by testing for a difference in their responses across eight directions in the upper or lower visual field separately using a 1-way Anova against p<0.05.
 Neurons that displayed significant orientation tuning, but for which the ∆F/F response to the preferred direction did not exceed 2%, were considered to be false positives, or to have a low signal to noise ratio and were therefore discarded from the analysis.
 Tuning curves for movement direction were constructed by fitting the mean responses across all directions in each area separately by a two-peaked Gaussian function (Li et al., 2008).
 Tuning curve bandwidth was calculated as the half-width of the fitted tuning curve at 1/√2 height (Ringach et al., 2002).
 Orientation selectivity (OSI) was calculated by dividing the difference between response to the preferred orientation and the orthogonal orientation by the sum of these: (Rpref-ori - Rortho-ori)/(Rpref-ori + Rortho-ori) (Niell and Stryker, 2008).

 Population sparseness ap (Equation 2) was quantified as described in Rolls and Treves, 2011.
 The vector y contains mean ∆F/F responses of all N neurons to a single stimulus and yn is the response of a single neuron n to a single stimulus.
 Higher values of ap indicate that many neurons in the population were responsive to the stimulus.
-Lower values of ap indicate a sparser population response, with only few strongly responding neurons resulting in a more skewed distribution of ∆F/F amplitudes:(2)ap=(∑n=1Nyn/N)2(∑n=1Nyn2)/N
+Lower values of ap indicate a sparser population response, with only few strongly responding neurons resulting in a more skewed distribution of ∆F/F amplitudes:

+$$
+a^{p}=\frac{(\sumn=1Ny_{n}/N)^{2}}{(\sumn=1Ny_{n}^{2})/N}
+$$

 Population decoding of the stimulated visual field (rewarded or non-rewarded location), was done using an algorithm based on Bayes theorem (Equation 3; Oram et al., 1998; Dayan and Abbott, 2001).
 Single trial responses were decoded using a ‘leave one trial-block out’ (cross-validated) principle.
 One trial from each stimulus category (rewarded or non-rewarded location) was removed from the dataset and each of the removed trials was decoded separately.
 The probability for a single-trial calcium response r of an individual neuron to be observed in a certain stimulus condition s, p(r|s), was calculated from a Gaussian probability distribution, estimated by the mean and SD of all remaining responses of the decoded neuron in that stimulus condition.
 When multiple neurons were used for decoding, probabilities of the individual neurons’ responses were multiplied.
 The prior, p(s), was identical across stimuli and the overall probability of observing the decoded response, p(r), was estimated from all remaining responses (Equation 3; Oram et al., 1998).
 This procedure gave two probabilities per decoded trial; one for the stimulation delivered at the rewarded location and one for the non-rewarded location.
 The highest probability was chosen as decoder output.
-Performance for decoding single neuron or population (multiple simultaneously recorded neurons) calcium responses was quantified by comparing the decoder output with actual stimulus position and resulted in a fraction correct (the theoretical chance level of 50% correct was experimentally confirmed).(3)psr=prsp(s)p(r)
+Performance for decoding single neuron or population (multiple simultaneously recorded neurons) calcium responses was quantified by comparing the decoder output with actual stimulus position and resulted in a fraction correct (the theoretical chance level of 50% correct was experimentally confirmed).

+$$
+psr=\frac{prsp(s)}{p(r)}
+$$

 Signal correlations between pairs of cells were quantified by calculating the mean Pearson correlation coefficient of the average responses of those cells to all 16 stimulus types (eight directions × 2 locations).
 Noise correlations were quantified by subtracting the average response to the preferred orientation from the individual trial responses to that orientation (because of 8 repeats per stimulus for the rewarded and non-rewarded location this resulted in a vector of 16 mean-subtracted single trial responses), and subsequently calculating the Pearson correlation coefficient between the mean-subtracted single trial responses of the pair of cells, but only for the preferred stimulus in the rewarded and non-rewarded location (Hofer et al., 2011; Jeanne et al., 2013).

-## Statistics
+### Statistics

 All data are presented and tested as mean ± SEM across mice unless otherwise noted.
 Most parameters that were reported in this manuscript were likely not-normally distributed and were therefore tested with a Mann-Whitney U test or a Wilcoxon matched-pairs signed-rank test (WMPSR).
 When multiple groups were involved, we applied a Kruskal-Wallis test, with posthoc Mann-Whitney U tests or WMPSR tests; or an Anova with posthoc t-tests if the data followed a normal distribution (Figure 3d,e).
 When iterating comparisons between multiple groups without first using a test for multiple groups (Anova/Kruskal-Wallis test), we corrected the P-value using Bonferroni’s method.